bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 1/Chapter_1.md

   - If either of these methods succeed, Caden tells the characters he was kidnapped by a big, mean lady named Garra and imprisoned here by her goblin friends.
 - Caden's manacles
   - The manacles, originally designed to bind goblins, are sturdy but old.
-  - A character who makes a successful DC 15 Dexterity check with thieves’ tools picks the manacles’ lock, and a character who succeeds on a DC 17 Strength (Athletics) check breaks the manacles loose.
+  - A character who makes a successful DC 15 Dexterity check with thieves' tools picks the manacles' lock, and a character who succeeds on a DC 17 Strength (Athletics) check breaks the manacles loose.
-    - A character who succeeds on a DC 11 Intelligence (Investigation) check finds the manacles’ lock is smeared with oil of taggit.
+    - A character who succeeds on a DC 11 Intelligence (Investigation) check finds the manacles' lock is smeared with oil of taggit.
     - Any character that attempts to pick the lock without gloves is exposed to the poison and must succeed on a DC 13 Constitution saving throw or become poisoned for 24 hours.
       - The poisoned creature is unconscious.
       - It wakes up if it takes damage.

 ## Mithral Tower

-> Mithral Tower is Sharn's most desirable downtown residential district in Upper Central Plateau and is occupied by some of the city’s wealthiest citizens.
+> Mithral Tower is Sharn's most desirable downtown residential district in Upper Central Plateau and is occupied by some of the city's wealthiest citizens.
 >
-> Many of the grand homes in Mithral Tower are true to the district’s name, boasting mithral filigree.
+> Many of the grand homes in Mithral Tower are true to the district's name, boasting mithral filigree.
 The Sharn Watch seems to be everywhere in this neighborhood full of busy scions climbing into skycoaches, hosting opulent parties, and showing off their latest purchases at all hours of the day.
 >
 > The Clouded Estate has a grand lightning-bolt statue and various weather-shaped topiaries adorning the yard beyond an open, wrought-iron gate.
 Flanking this gate are two guards in House Lyrandar livery, and clearly very fine (and expensive) armour.
 >
-> The magnificent marble home is clearly owned by one of the city’s wealthiest dragonmarked families.
+> The magnificent marble home is clearly owned by one of the city's wealthiest dragonmarked families.
 Seated on a patio couch are two figures engaged in quiet conversation: a haggard man in his late thirties and an attentive kalashtar who holds a rose-colored crystal in his hands.
 Two more guards dressed like the ones at the gates stand nearby.

 - The men are [[Alden d'Lyrandar]] and his assistant Vishtai.
   - When Alden notices the characters with Caden, he immediately rushes over.